MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/specifying-wdf-directives-in-inf-files.md

 `**UmdfService** = <*serviceName*>, <*sectionName*>

-Associates a UMDF driver with a *UMDF-service-install* section that contains information that is required to install the UMDF driver.
+Associates a UMDF driver with a [wdf-service-install] section that contains information that is required to install the UMDF driver.
 The *serviceName* parameter specifies the UMDF driver, and is limited to a maximum of 31 characters in length.
-The *sectionName* parameter references the *UMDF-service-install* section.
+The *sectionName* parameter references the [wdf-service-install] section.
 A valid INF file typically requires at least one **UmdfService** directive.
 However, if a UMDF driver is part of the operating system, a **UmdfService** directive for the UMDF driver is not required.
 Therefore, a valid INF file might not have any **UmdfService** directives, although most INF files have one **UmdfService** directive for each UMDF driver.

 ## UmdfHostProcessSharing